Concrete

 :::

-Now, writing &Huge red header!& will automatically apply the color #ff0000 and the massive header size simultaneously.
+Now, writing &Huge red header!& applies the color and the header size simultaneously.

 6. Letter wrappers